Theoretical Bounds in Minimax Decentralized Hypothesis Testing

 \subsection{Constraints on the Achievable Performance}

 In addition to the constraint on the selection of the costs to achieve a robust test, there is a similar restriction, in terms of performance, when a new sensor is added to the sensor network.
-The following proposition states this claim. \begin{prop} When a consensus fusion rule is combined with identical local decision makers, adding one more sensor to the network of $2i-1$, $i\geq 1$ sensors does not improve the detection performance. \end{prop} In Sec.~\ref{appendix}, Prop.~\ref{prop2} is proven by showing that the false alarm probability for $2K-1$ sensors
+The following proposition states this claim. \begin{prop} When majority voting rule is combined with identical local decision makers, adding one more sensor to the network of $2i-1$, $i\geq 1$ sensors does not improve the detection performance. \end{prop} In Appendix~\ref{appendix2}, Proposition~\ref{prop2} is proven by showing that the false alarm probability for $2K-1$ sensors

 is equal to the false alarm probability for $2K$ sensors